marisvs/Stockfish/Readme.md

 * How about training a neural with positional and strategic features more close to how human players think about chess?

+### This project is about modifying Stockfish

+The code has been slightly adapted to print during search every position (node) and also print the evaluation score when available.
+(more to be added later)

 ### Terms of use